Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 "But you don’t really think they will, or you wouldn’t go.
 People are stupid.
 My own people stupid like that sometimes too.
 Even smart people get hit in face by the stupid branch, *yee-jao?"*

-Tilly laughed again. *"Yi.* You’re right.
+Tilly laughed again. "*Yi.* You’re right.
 And since when do you speak gaori?"

 "I don’t!
 Words don’t fit in mouth.
 But English borrowed that one!"
 Vemik hooted merrily, then turned and dug in his satchel.
 "Anyway.
 I made you a knife…"